abhinna1/Rofi-Brightness-Controller/README.md

 # ROFI Brightness Controller
-A brightness controller tool written in bash that automatically detects your displays and allows you to change brightness levels.
+An XRandR GUI tool written in bash that automatically detects your displays and allows you to change brightness levels.

 ## GUI
 The GUI of the application is created using rofi.
 The application including the GUI is entirely written in bash and can be found in the controller.sh file.